 How we treat varicose veins at The Vein Institute

-All of the methods cited above are “walk in, walk out” procedures performed on an outpatient basis in the comfort of our clinic.
-They take under an hour, and require little recovery time.
-To find out more, give us a call at 1 300 535 017.
-We will be happy to answer your questions and help you find the varicose vein treatment that is best for you.
+All of the methods cited above are “walk in, walk out” performed in the comfort of our clinic.
+These treatments take under an hour and require little recovery time.

 Learn more: Home remedies for varicose vein symptoms.

 The doctors at The Vein Institute specialise in varicose vein treatment.
 We offer patients a comprehensive program using non-surgical laser treatment techniques.
 You can learn more in our Definitive Guide to Varicose Vein Treatment.

 The benefits of non-surgical varicose vein treatment are:

 - Walk-in walk-out treatment

 - Can be performed at a clinic (no hospitalisation)